whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

 Valerie, thanks for being a regular attendee at Drills for Skills.
 I really appreciated your positive attitude and commitment to talk about and get more exposure to code.
 Good luck on your future work, and I hope to see you at the next drills session!

 Nick: I just wanted to reach out and share my gratitude for your support on starting up Drills for Skills.
 I don’t think we ended up getting the turnout we expected or wanted, but we made the most of the sessions and I think they helped everyone involved.
 Your thirst for knowledge and good form in programming is contagious, and I always love doing a little research binge on whatever topic comes up in conversation.
 Where many would leave thoughts such as ‘I wonder how to…’ , you more than anyone I know are ready to explore right away.
-Thanks for making the hunt for skills and knowledge a fun an collaborative one.
+Thanks for making the hunt for skills and knowledge a fun and collaborative one.
 I hope to work on a project with you one day!

 #### Bike Share